-Business Process Engineering
+What is Business Process Engineering?

 Why Choose Technical Writers for Procedural Documentation?

 Going into more detail, the process portion is identifying what works for your business and then documenting the policies and procedures that allow your company to function.
 And this is primarily done through interviews to gather the necessary data and then document it.
-This procedural documentation is then put in effect by getting everyone on the same page with what the essential steps are, and then having them follow these steps to create consistency and scalability in your organization.
+This procedural documentation is then put into effect by getting everyone on the same page with what the essential steps are.
+Everyone can then follow these steps to create consistency and scalability in your organization.

 Because the documentation involved reaches a number of different people in your organization, having clear and concise writing is essential to making sure that everything runs smoothly.
-Having a technical writer for a temporary basis to bridge the gap between the analysis and documentation is a clear advantage in this regard.
+Having a technical writer can be an advantage by bridging the gap between the analysis and documentation.
 By doing all this and having the proper procedural documentation, your company is able to have clearly defined company goals and objectives that streamline communication and ensure optimal use of resources, giving you the best chance of success.

 Business analysis is crucial for an organization to assess its decision-making and potentiality.
 Among the different facets of business analysis, business process engineering is one, among many, that can benefit from the use of technical writers.
 Having concise writing and clear communication is important as it provides both the adequate detail needed to properly assess the decisions taken in a business, as well as making sure it is understandable to execute.